-The potable water demand during the Construction Phase is considered to be Negative, Not Significant and Short-Term impact.
+It is considered that the impact due to potable water demand during the Construction Phase will be Negative, Not Significant and Short-Term.

-A number of interfaces between the existing water infrastructure and the Proposed Scheme have been identified, some of which will require diversion of the infrastructure as outlined in Table 19.7 and shown in IW Water Asset Alterations Drawings (BCIDB-JAC-UTL_UW-0007_XX_00-DR-CU-9001) in Volume 3 of this EIAR.
-As a result of these diversions there may be temporary local interruptions to water provision during works on that infrastructure.
+A number of interfaces between the existing water infrastructure and the Proposed Scheme have been identified, some of which will require diversion of the infrastructure, as outlined in Table 19.7 and shown in the Water Utility Asset Alterations Drawings (BCIDD-ROT-UTL\UW-0304\XX\00-DR-CU-9001).
+As a result of these diversions, there may be temporary local interruptions to water provision during works on that infrastructure.